Caring for an autistic child

 Resources and support

-Autism Spectrum Australia (ASPECT) provides information, diagnostic assessment, and interventions for parents of children with ASD.
+Autism Spectrum Australia (ASPECT) provides information, diagnostic assessment and interventions for parents of autistic children.
 You can call them on 1800 277 328.

-These websites have more information about children and autism:
+These support groups have more information about autistic children:

-- AustismCRC has a an online information booklet for parents and carers that outlines what to expect and experience during a clinical assessment and diagnosis of autism.
+AutismCRC has an online information booklet for parents and carers that outlines what to expect during a clinical assessment of autism.

-- Positive Partnerships has information on supporting school-aged autisitc children in many community languages.
+Positive Partnerships has information on supporting school-aged autistic children in many community languages.

 Parenting support